emgong/double-takes/app/posts/2014-05-14-mock-objects-in-discovery-tests.md

-The screencast may provide you with a clearer picture about what some people who talk about mock objects as a *good thing* really mean, by illustrating and demonstrating their very narrow and rigorous purpose.
-We use mock objects in a way that is fundamentally different than other practicioners of TDD, but we both confuse the community by using the same language to describe differently-motivated activities.
+The screencast may provide you with a clearer picture about what some people who talk about mock objects as a *good thing* really mean, by illustrating and demonstrating their very narrow, but well-defined purpose.
+This use of mock objects is fundamentally different than how they're used by other practitioners of TDD, but both tribes tend to confuse the community by using the same language to describe differently-motivated activities.

 Here are some links to things covered or mentioned in the screencast: